 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-Plumbing, where seen, is of copper supply pipes and PVC waste pipes however due to the age of the property it is possible that some sections of lead plumbing still exist in concealed areas.
-Sanitary arrangements comprise a three piece suite in the bathroom.
+The plumbing, where seen, is of copper supply pipes and PVC waste pipes, however due to the age of the property it is possible that some sections of lead plumbing still exist in concealed areas.
+The sanitary fittings comprise a three piece suite within the shower room.
+No access was afforded to the area below the sanitary fittings.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-The property benefits from a gas fired central heating system serving steel panel radiators with the combination boiler wall mounted within the living room.
-It would appear that domestic hot water is off the central heating system.
+The property benefits from an electric panel heating system with hot water provided by the immersion heater located within the hall cupboard.

-Drainage Drainage covers etc were not lifted.
+Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
 Presumed to the main public sewer.